Last updated on 23 August 2023

 Weight

-For Singapore Citizens (SCs) enrolled in Healthier SG, screening tests for obesity, hyperlipidaemia, hypertension and diabetes mellitus (see green boxes in Table 1A) will be provided free of charge at their enrolled GP, only if conducted in line with SFL scheme eligibility criteria and as per the recommended frequency of once every 3 years (see ScreenforLife.gov.sg) under the SFL programme.
-This also includes any repeat test for diabetes mellitus* (up to 1 repeat).
+For Singapore Citizens (SCs) enrolled in Healthier SG, screening tests for obesity, hyperlipidaemia, hypertension and DM (see green boxes in Table 1A) will be fully subsidised at their enrolled GP, only if conducted in line with SFL scheme eligibility criteria and as per the recommended frequency of once every 3 years (see ScreenforLife.gov.sg) under the SFL programme.
+This also includes any repeat test for DM* (up to 1 repeat).